Socialization: Organizational socialization

-Organizational socialization is the process whereby an employee learns the knowledge and skills necessary to assume his or her organizational role.
+Organizational socialization is the process whereby an employee learns the knowledge and skills necessary to assume his or her role in an organization.
 As newcomers become socialized, they learn about the organization and its history, values, jargon, culture, and procedures.
-This acquired knowledge about new employees' future work environment affects the way they are able to apply their skills and abilities to their jobs.
+Acquired knowledge about new employees' future work-environment affects the way they are able to apply their skills and abilities to their jobs.
 How actively engaged the employees are in pursuing knowledge affects their socialization process.
-They also learn about their work group, the specific people they work with on a daily basis, their own role in the organization, the skills needed to do their job, and both formal procedures and informal norms.
+New employees also learn about their work group, the specific people they will work with on a daily basis, their own role in the organization, the skills needed to do their job, and both formal procedures and informal norms.
 Socialization functions as a control system in that newcomers learn to internalize and obey organizational values and practices.